Information for applicants from Brazil

 Applicants who have completed the Certificado de Conclusao de 2° Grau, Diploma de Tecnico de Nivel Medio and Concurso Vestibular, will be considered for entry onto our undergraduate foundation courses.

 Queen Mary offers one year foundation programmes for entry into Humanities and Social Sciences or Science and Engineering undergraduate programmes.
-For further information, please refer to the foundation study section of our website.
+For further information, please refer to the International Foundation Year section of our website.

 Applicants who have successfully completed the Concurso Vestibular, Diploma de Tecnico de Nivel Medio and Certificado de Conclusao de 2° Grau and have also obtained a recognised foundation qualification will be considered for admission on to our bachelors degree courses.